hereismass/capacitor-nfc/README.md

 # @hereismass/capacitor-nfc

-Capacitor plugin to use NFC on web/ios/android
+Capacitor plugin to use NFC on web/ios/android.
+Only Android for now

 ## Install